egonw/biohackrxiv-cito-review-paper/paper/paper.md

 and a paper from the *BioHackathon Germany 2022* [@citesAsEvidence:Arend2023Improving].

 ![Bubble chart with the citation intentions used by the *BioHackathon Europe 2022* papers.](./citationIntentions.png)

+For hackathons particularly, the reuse of methods, data, and source code is important.
+Annotated citations can make such reuse networks visible.
+Figure 3 shows the network of typed citations by BioHackrXiv papers, for any BioHackathon.
+We immediately see several papers citing the same article.
+Those articles are likely more relevant than others.
+We therefore hope that participants of BioHackathons will continue to used CiTO annotations.

+![Graph showing the citation network, restricted to citations with CiTO annotations.
+BioHackrXiv papers are shown in red.](./reuseNetwork.png)

 ## Acknowledgements